Welcome to Our Home Inspection Buyer, Seller, and Owner Clients

 Use our "Find A Home Inspector" tool to quickly and easily locate the OAHI inspectors in your area.

-We have brochures: "Who Inspects the Inspectors" and "Home Inspection: Are You Ready?"
-Please contact us to order some for your office.
+Contact us about the brochure "Home Inspection: Are You Ready?"
+You can order some for your office.

 It’s easy for prospective buyers to understand why they need a home inspection when they look at houses for sale.
 The interior and exterior needs to be checked to make sure everything is sound, and there are no surprises when they move in.
 No one wants to find out later that their window wells aren’t dug out properly, or their bathroom is leaking.
 Read more